pensjonatus/flash-fiction/blog/whats-on.md

 ---
-title: "What's On?"
+title: What's On?
 date: '2013-04-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Okay, so TV was no good.
 Reruns of _Friends_, _Dancing with the Stars_, some